Wix vs Shopify — Which is Better?

 Setting up Shopify Payments

-Shopify has an edge here, because it integrates with a larger range of payment gateways: around 300 to Wix’s 100+.
+Shopify has an edge here, because it integrates with a larger range of payment gateways: around 300 to Wix’s 100 or so.

 However, and as mentioned earlier, Wix gets a thumbs up for not charging you any fees at all for using a third-party payment gateway — Shopify, by contrast, applies transaction fees if you use one (these vary by location and plan type).